-The draft regulations require binder agreements to include matters in addition to those required by the Act.
+The draft regulations require binder agreements to include matters in addition to those required by the relationship with the binder holder.

-The draft regulations further prohibit a binder agreement from regulating any other arrangement or relationship with the binder holder.
 The draft regulations also state that a binder agreement may not prohibit an insurer from communicating directly with independent intermediaries or its policyholders.
 These prohibitions on what may be included in a binder agreement are in addition to the prohibitions set out in the Act.